wsatchmo/News_Scrape/README.md

 - Notes -
 ```

-* Currently any comment may be deleted by any user; user-specific comment editing or deletion requires an authorization method, which may be a project for the future
+* Currently any comment may be deleted by any user; user-specific comment editing or deletion requires an authorization method, which may be a project addition for the future

 * If downloading for personal use, you may need to change the database information, found in the **server.js** file -- shown below: